dmfay/massive-js/docs/persistence.md

 `save` performs an upsert.
 On initialization, Massive records your tables' primary key information and uses this to determine whether the object passed to `save` represents a new or an existing row and invokes `insert` or `update` appropriately.
 The promise `save` returns will resolve to the created or modified data.

+`save` may not be used with foreign tables, since they do not have primary keys to test.

 ```javascript
 db.tests.save({
   version: 1,